Looking at the LBPD

 • NJ State Police: Uniform Crime Reports (1900-2020) — HERE

 Old Long Branch City Hall, 1906.
 Opened in 1891 and torn down in 1976.
-For 70 years it was the city police headquarters.
+The building was also city police headquarters for 70 years.

 LBPD Chief Thomas Marks (r) with the squad’s new Gold Police Car to commemorate the city’s 50th year of incorporation, 1954.

-It seemed as if all of Long Branch stood as one in solemn tribute to LBPD Sgt.
-Patrick King — killed in the line of duty.
-His November 1997 funeral at St. Michael’s Church in West End touched all — helping the city with its grief.
+RIP — It seemed like all of Long Branch stood as one in solemn tribute to LBPD Sgt.
+Patrick King who was killed in the line of duty.
+His solemn November 1997 funeral at St. Michael’s Church in West End touched all — helping the city with its grief.
+MORE INFO

 LB police force, 1895.
 “Mayors have come and gone, government and territorial boundaries have also changed, but Captain Layton has been continued in office,” stated the Long Branch Daily Record upon his retirement in April 1918, “and given his best to the people of Long Branch.”

 Chief William D. Walling, 1926.
 Born in Oceanport in April 1874, he joined the LBPD in 1901 as a patrolman.
-Later he founded and led the detective bureau and became police chief in October 1918.
-The 8-hour work shift was instituted during his time.
+Later he founded and led the detective bureau.
+After becoming police chief in October 1918, the 8-hour work shift was instituted.
 A father of seven, he died in April 1926 while still leading the force.
 His son, William, Jr. served 40 years as a city cop and 8 years as a city councilman before his death in 1991.

-LBPD Chief Frederick A. Wardell leads an Armistice Day Parade on Broadway.
+Show of Force — LBPD Chief Frederick A. Wardell leads an Armistice Day Parade on Broadway.
 Long Branch Daily Record, November 1936.
 Born in Long Branch in 1900, he became a patrolman in 1921 and detective Lt. in 1926.
-On becoming police chief in October 1933 he was the youngest in the state.
+When named police chief in October 1933, he was the youngest in the state.
 Considered an innovative leader, he instituted the two-way radio, established a modern finger-print and records bureau, and required department members to take first aid training.
 He died in office November 1942, having recently been elected president of the Monmouth County Police Chiefs Association.

 Long Branch City Hall and Police Headquarters on Broadway, 2014.
 The LBPD responds to more than 32,000 calls to service annually.